Tin Soldier (film)

-Tin Soldier is a 2025 American action thriller film directed by Brad Furman, written by Furman, Jess Fuerst, and Pablo Fenjves.
+Tin Soldier (titled onscreen as The Tin Soldier) is a 2025 American action thriller film directed by Brad Furman, written by Furman, Jess Fuerst, and Pablo Fenjves.
 It stars Scott Eastwood, John Leguizamo, Nora Arnezeder, Jamie Foxx, and Robert De Niro.
-Filmed in 2022, it was not released until 2025, and was overwhelmingly disliked by critics.
+Filmed in 2022, it was released in 2025, and was overwhelmingly disliked by critics.

+Plot

+Tin Soldier is an action-thriller film about a former soldier who infiltrates a dangerous cult led by a charismatic leader (Foxx) to rescue his wife and confront his past.
+The film follows Eastwood’s character, Nash Cavanaugh, as he teams up with military operative (De Niro) to take down the cult known as “The Bokushi”, which preys on army veterans.

 Production

 In May 2022, it was announced that Jamie Foxx, Robert De Niro, Scott Eastwood, John Leguizamo, and Shamier Anderson were cast in the film.
 The following month, it was reported that Rita Ora, Nora Arnezeder, Saïd Taghmaoui and Joey Bicicchi were added to the cast.
 On November 2, 2022, it was revealed that Chris Hajian would compose the score for the film.

 The production was filmed in Greece, beginning in Thessaloniki in May 2022 and continuing in Drama in June 2022, with Tim Maurice-Jones serving as the cinematographer.

 Release

 In May 2025, Samuel Goldwyn Films acquired North American distribution rights to the film.
 It was released as a limited release in Russia on May 29, 2025.
 The film was released in the UK through Amazon MGM Studios on July 23, 2025, and in the United States on September 12, 2025.
 A digital release followed on September 30.